valsamovich/cs.github.io/docs/tutorials/database.md

 Nonrepeatable Read     | The transaction rereads data that has been changed, and finds changes due to committed transactions.
 Phantom Read           | The transaction rereads data and finds new rows inserted by a committed transaction.

+A cursor is a pointer into a set of records.
+Four cursor types are prevalent: forward only, static, keyset, and dynamic.
+Developers should select isolation levels and cursor types that are appropriate for their application workload and for the DBMS product in use.

+The goal of database security is to ensure that only authorized users can perform authorized activities at authorized times.
+To develop effective database security, the processing rights and responsibilities of all users must be determined.

+DBMS products provide security facilities.
+Most involve the declaration of users, groups, objects to be protected, and permissions or privileges on those objects.
+Almost all DBMS products use some form of user name and password security.
+DBMS security can be augmented by application security.

+In the event of system failure, the database must be restored to a usable state as soon as possible.
+Transactions in process at the time of the failure must be reapplied or restarted.
+Although in some cases recovery can be done by reprocessing, the use of logs and before-images and after-images with rollback and rollforward is almost always preferred.
+Checkpoints can be made to reduce the amount of work that needs to be done after a failure.

+In addition to concurrency control, security, and backup and recovery, a DBA needs to ensure that a system exists to gather and record errors and problems.
+The DBA works with the development team to resolve such problems on a prioritized basis and also to evaluate features and functions of new releases of the DBMS.
+In addition, the DBA needs to create and manage a process for controlling the database configuration so that changes to the database structure are made with a community-wide view.
+Finally, the DBA is responsible for ensuring that appropriate documentation is maintained about database structure, concurrency control, security, backup and recovery, and other details that concern the management and use of the database.

 ## Glossary

 **.NET Framework (.NET)** Microsoft’s comprehensive application development platform.
 It includes such components as ADO.NET and ASP.NET.